 This is a very simple eye look.
 I used the creme shadow Rock Solid all over the lid and brightened the inner corners of my eyes with the matte beige shade, Lookin’ Sharp.
 In the crease and outer corners I used the lighter matte shades Gravel and So Chiselled.
 Add some lashes and brow gel and we are done!
 This is an easy every day look and something I’ve been wearing a lot lately.

 I’m also wearing the Hyaluronic Concealer and Serum Blush from my recent ColourPop Haul as well as the new Creme Lip formula in the shade Cornerstone, which also came out at the same time as the Set in Stone Palette.

 It’s been a LONG time since I did my makeup like this, so bear with me while I remember how to blend everything all over again and apply lashes.
 This look uses the same transition shades as the previous look but I popped on some shimmer all over the lid to make it more glam!
 I had a zoom call with this makeup and I felt a liiiitle crazy but it’s all good.
 Also my earring was twisted all day and I didn’t notice until I reviewed all the photos I took.

-I’m really enjoying both the ColourPop Set In Stone and the Twist of Slate palettes.
-They’re perfect to use during my work week, as I’m always short on time during the week. on weekends I have more time to sit and come up with fun eyeshadow looks but on a Monday I have to put something together quick!
-It’s nice to have some travel friendly neutral palettes as well, I’m probably going to take the Set In Stone palette with me on Holiday next month!
+I’m really enjoying both the Set In Stone and the Twist of Slate palettes.
+They’re perfect to use during my work week, as I’m always short on time during the week.
+On the weekends I have more time to sit and come up with fun eyeshadow looks but on a Monday I have to put something together quick!
+It’s nice to have some travel friendly neutral palettes as well, I’m going to take the Set In Stone palette with me on Holiday next month!